-How much Graphics Memory do I need for gaming?
+How much Graphics Memory do you need for gaming?

 The graphics memory required for gaming depends on what games you intend to play.
 Also, keep in mind that you will need to have a lot more than the minimum requirements allotted for a particular game, and chances are you wouldn’t be playing only a single game.

 For basic gaming: To play the simplest of the games on your PC, whatever the default graphics memory is present would be sufficient.
 You will not even require a dedicated GPU.

 For entry-level games: For gaming on the casual level, up to 4 GB of graphics memory should be sufficient.
 There is no point in spending more for better memory if you aren't going above this level.